-Easy baked salmon flavored with lemon, butter, fresh garlic, and honey, and baked in the oven for maximum flavor and minimal cleanup.
-Super easy to make, have this absolutely delicious salmon recipe on the table in 20 minutes or less!
+This delicious Baked Salmon Recipe is cooked with lemon, butter, fresh minced garlic, and sweet honey, and baked in the oven for maximum flavor and minimal cleanup.
+Super easy to make, have this absolutely incredible salmon recipe on the table in 20 minutes or less!

-If this is your first time cooking fish, salmon is the best place to start.
-Naturally flavorful and fantastic for you, salmon cooks quickly, guaranteeing the gift of easy weeknight dinners whenever you’re in need of a helping hand.
+This baked salmon recipe is a great place to start if you’re just learning how to cook fish at home.
+Naturally flavorful and so good for you, salmon cooks quickly, guaranteeing the gift of easy weeknight dinners whenever you’re in need of a helping hand.

 - garlic cloves